Media contact: Laura Oleniacz, 919-445-4219, email@example.com

 “We don’t want women to read this and feel worried,” she said.
 “We intend for our findings to be a useful tool in the context of other risk factors and assessing overall breast cancer risk.”

 Age, race, family history of breast cancer, history of a breast biopsy, and mammographic breast density are also significant factors in determining a woman’s risk in the BCSC risk calculator, Henderson said.

 “Our next steps are to consider how to incorporate a prior false-positive mammogram and biopsy results into risk-prediction models for breast cancer,” she said.

 Henderson, who is also an adjunct assistant professor in the UNC Gillings School of Global Public Health, noted that results from this study were consistent with findings from several other countries, including Denmark, Spain, and the United Kingdom.
 The primary limitation of the study is that women may have moved out of the registry areas while the study was being conducted, in which case they were no longer followed.
 The researchers also could not assess how many cancers developed from the site of the initial suspicious mammographic finding and how many were missed cancers from a different location, including the other breast.

-The study was supported by the University Cancer Research Fund.
+The study was funded by the BCSC and grants from the National Cancer Institute.